 - 19. Respondents failed to comply with the requirements of PHIFA.
-First, the Respondents violated RP § 7-307(2) by requiring Consumer B to pay up-front fees prior to successfully obtaining a loan modification for Consumer B. - 20.
-The Respondents also violated PHIFA by inducing Consumer B to enter into a foreclosure consulting agreement which lacked the notice of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondents violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
-The Respondents further violated PHIFA when they breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: they failed to perform those loan modification services for Consumers B which they promised to provide and for which they had collected up-front fees; Respondents purposely concealed this information when contacted by Consumers B who had already entered into a loan modification agreement with Respondents by intentionally misrepresenting the progress of the consumers' loan modification; and Respondents failed to return telephonic communications from Consumers B once those consumers became concerned that Respondents had done nothing to obtain a loan modification on their behalf.
+First, the Respondents violated RP § 7-307(2) by requiring Consumer B to pay up-front fees prior to successfully obtaining a loan modification for the Consumer B. - 20.
+The Respondents also violated PHIFA by inducing Consumer B to enter into a foreclosure consulting agreement which lacked the notices of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondents violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
+The Respondents further violated PHIFA when they breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: they failed to perform those loan modification services for Consumer B which they promised to provide and for which they had collected an up-front fee.